-It is anticipated that dry weather screening will be conducted in the late Spring and early Summer of 2020.
+It is anticipated that dry weather screening will be conducted in 2021.

 2.2 Wet weather sample and inspection data

 Provide sample data for outfalls and key junction manholes of any catchment area with at least one System Vulnerability Factor.